Apply Now: First Year Students

 Applicant Status Online System

 Once your application for admission has been received and uploaded, you will receive an email providing you with information regarding our Applicant Status Online (ASO) system via the Law School Admission Council.
-We hope that you will utilize this system to keep track of your application as it proceeds through the review process.
+We hope that candidates will utilize this system to keep track of their application as they proceed through the review process.

 ASO will reflect for you the approximate timing for the review of your application.
 Please know that decisions are not relayed via ASO.